 At the start of the trip, we’ll take a small propeller plane over the Delta for a birds eye view.
 Back on the ground, we’ll drive our 4x4 vehicles across challenging terrain, keeping keen eyes out for all of the Big 5: lions, elephants, rhinos and much more.
 A highly experienced guide will lead our group, unlocking the complex, interwoven web underlying these ecosystems.
 On this trip, the journey truly is the destination, because at any moment during our adventure you might experience the wildlife encounter of a lifetime.

 Our trip mixes nights spent in comfortable lodges with wild camping in the bush.
 We’ll gather in camp around a fire, enjoying delicious dinner before climbing into rooftop tents to fall asleep to lions roaring and elephants trumpeting.
 It’s important to understand this trip is different from a typical safari, as most days we’ll travel through reserves, camping amongst the Big 5.
-We’ll also be traveling in November, the best time of year to view game, but also one of the hottest.
+Please note our November trip takes place during the best time of year to view game, but also one of the hottest.
 Conditions will vary as we make our away across Botswana.

 Botswana: A World of Wildlife

 One country, many landscapes